 When that happens, here’s what I do:

-- Add personal touches – one of the biggest problems with most content marketing formulas is that they subtract the person completely and focus entirely on the company and what it’s doing.
+- Add personal touches – one of the biggest problems with most content marketing formulas is that they subtract the person completely and focus entirely on the company and it’s actions.

-- Pay attention to the competition – one of the easiest ways to get new content ideas that are hot is to keep an eye out on the competition.
-You can check out my process of, researching the competition in order to come up with creative ideas, here.
+- Pay attention to the competition – one of the easiest ways to get new content ideas that are hot is to keep an eye on the competition.
+You can check out my process of researching the competition in order to come up with creative ideas here.

-Now to double check that you were paying attention to the 4 bullet points above, do you know what’s wrong with this example of content marketing from GE?
+Now, to check that you were paying attention to the four bullet points above, here is a question: do you know what’s wrong with this example of content marketing from GE?

-It’s all about GE and their technology, not about the people they’ve helped or the impact they’ve made.
+It’s all about GE and its technology, and not about the people they’ve helped or the impact they’ve made.
 Or better yet, they should have created content that benefits their ideal customer.

 Mistake #3: Marketing content only via the company blog

 By now, you should know that marketing content on your blog alone isn’t going to cut it.
 You need to reach out and broaden your focus to include the channels your customers are using.

 You need to look at all the possible ways in which content can be shared: social, video, document, slide, infographic and more.
 Content marketers are often so laser-focused on social media that they completely forget that their audience may also be reading other sites.
 You can leverage this knowledge by creating other forms of content.